thibaudatl/ziggy_chrome_ext/README.md

 ## We do not use any form of private user data.
 ## We do not sell any user data.

-# How it works

-Ziggy allows you to replace the images on your webpage by images from ziggy.
-Visiting any website become cuter and more apropriate.
+# Where is the magic?

+Ziggy is everywhere allows you to display ziggy's face everywhere you go.

+Are you sick of seeing all these random shocking images on the internet when browsing?
+Ziggy is everywhere is tailorded dev for you.
+You won't have to stand them anymore!
+They'll be change into Ziggys and your life will be full of rainbows!

+Made by <3 by ZiggyAddict